dave-promulgare/Affinidi-Holder/README.md

-# Affinidi Use Case Implementation - Driving License - Holder
+# Affinidi Use Case Implementation - AED VC - Holder

 ## Table of contents